 - Septic tank inspections can be scheduled and coordinated upon request.

 - Waste line camera inspections can be scheduled and coordinated upon request.

 - A property survey can be scheduled and coordinated upon request.

 - A structural engineer inspection can be scheduled and coordinated upon request.

-- I have established relationships and affiliations with the many trades and organizations in the real estate industry which I promote and refer to my clients.
+- I provide referrals with established companies I have long term relationships with.
+These many trades and organizations in the real estate industry I gladly refer to my clients.